| |

 watch something on television.
 Then my owner Boy goes up to bed, my owner Mom writes on the computer, then reads, then lets

 me go out one more time and then it’s upstairs for both of us.
-When her friend was here, her friend slept on

 the living room couch so my owner Mom stayed up with her, curled up at the end of the couch until very, very late.
 I wish